lbolla/lbolla.info/content/blog/Docker, vpn and `-etc-resolv.conf`.md

 ---
-title: Docker, vpn and `-etc-resolv.conf`
+title: Docker, vpn and /etc/resolv.conf
 date: 2018-06-22
 tags:
 - linux
 ---
 Today I encounter a strange issue with `/etc/resolv.conf`, while working with Docker on my company\'s VPN.

 When `openconnect` sets up the VPN, it modifies `/etc/resolv.conf`, as expected.
-The funny thing is that if I now ran `docker run
-<something>`, `docker` would change `/etc/resolv.conf` back to its original value; it wouldn\'t even restore the \"vpn\" version upon exit.
+The funny thing is that if I now ran `docker run <something>`, `docker` would change `/etc/resolv.conf` back to its original value; it wouldn\'t even restore the \"vpn\" version upon exit.

 After much head scratching, I figured that **maybe**, the problem was that `openconnect` and `docker` were messing with different network interfaces, therefore conflicting when writing their version of `/etc/resolv.conf`.